telefonicaid/fiware-orion/README.md

 (The content of this repo will eventually be merged in the main Orion development line)

+This GE implements the [NGSI-LD API](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.01.01_60/gs_CIM009v010101p.pdf)

+Use [docker compose](https://github.com/FIWARE/context.Orion-LD/blob/develop/docker/docker-compose.yml) to run it

+If you only intend to use NGSIv2, please use Orion.

 <!-- Documentation badge line is processed by release.sh.
 Thus, if the structure of the URL changes,
      release.sh needs to be changed also -->